Category Archive

 Speech Recognition

 By converting spoken words into written text, speech recognition enables computer systems to process and comprehend user voice inputs.
 It involves using algorithms that listen to audio signals, recognize words and phonemes, and then translate those words into text.
-For voice-based conversational AI applications, speech recognition is crucial.
+For voice-based conversational AI chatbot applications, speech recognition is crucial.

-These elements combine to form conversational AI systems that can comprehend human input, produce appropriate responses, maintain context, and participate in engaging and dynamic discussions.
+These elements combine to form conversational AI technology systems that can comprehend human input, produce appropriate responses, maintain context, and participate in engaging and dynamic discussions.

 What is Conversation Design, and why is it Necessary for Conversational AI?